 The UK and Ireland are two countries that many people get confused about.
 These two countries share so much together, from history, culture, traditions, and even the monarchy.
 The UK and Ireland also sit right next to each other in the western part of Europe.

-Most travellers to these countries are visiting for the same reasons; to see the ancient and historical sites, try the best fish and chips, drink the incredible Guinness, and the fact that we see hear and see a lot about the UK and Ireland on our TV, big screens, music, and more.
+Most travellers to these countries are visiting for the same reasons; to see the ancient and historical sites, try the best fish and chips, drink the incredible Guinness, and more.
 One thing many people didn’t know though, both countries have amazing hiking trails and very interesting traditions.

 THINGS TO KNOW BEFORE GOING TO THE UK AND IRELAND